 Some national banks have options for borrowers seeking small personal loans, however.

-PNC Bank, for instance, offers small unsecured personal loans with starting principals as low as $1,000.
-That’s the lowest starting balance offered by any of the major banks.
+Both PNC Bank and US Bank, for instance, offer small unsecured personal loans with starting principals as low as $1,000.
+That’s one of the lowest starting balances offered by a major bank.

 TD Bank offers a TD Express Loan which starts with balances of $2,000.
-A loan application can be processed, approved, and funded within two days, according to TD Bank’s advertising.
-The bank does require average credit or above (a 680 score or higher) to qualify for this loan type.
+The bank requires average credit or above (a 660 score or higher) to qualify for this loan type.

 CitiBank also offers small loans, with offered balances as low as $2,000.
 However, you’ll typically need to already be an established Citi customer to meet the bank’s requirement for the loan.